 As expected, I absolutely loved the substitution of zucchini for the eggplant.
 It was the perfect texture, and the flavor blended perfectly with the marinara and cheese.
 I also must say it was pretty cute — loved all of those little zucchini bites!
 I would say, however, that fresh Parmesan is key for this recipe.
 So if you can, find a block of cheese to grate, rather than buying a tub of the pre-grated stuff.

 Definitely a fun, delicious, and crowd-pleasing recipe that I am bookmarking to make again soon!
 (And hooray for another chance to…um…avoid eggplant!)

-- 1 large ball or block fresh mozzarella (about 4 1/2 ounces)
+1 large ball or block fresh mozzarella (about 4 1/2 ounces), torn into small pieces

 Sprinkle slices of zucchini with a small pinch of coarse salt and freshly-cracked black pepper on each side.

 In a large bowl, lightly dredge the zucchini slices in the flour, tapping them on the side of the bowl to shake off excess flour.
 Heat 1/4 cup oil in a large skillet over high heat.
 When a pinch of flour sizzles on contact, add the zucchini slices in a single layer, turn the heat to medium-high and cook for about one and a half minutes on each side or until dark golden brown.
 Transfer the zucchini to paper towels to drain.
 Repeat in batches until all of your zucchini it is cooked, adding more oil as necessary.

 In a 13 x 9-inch baking dish (or oven-proof skillet), arrange as many slices of zucchini as can fit snugly in a single layer.
 Top each slice with a small spoonful of tomato sauce, a few crushed red pepper flakes (if desired), and mozzarella.